-Text excerpted from the informational brochure available here.
+Text taken from the informational brochure available here.

 - That God and the child have a unique relationship with one another particularly before the age of six.